Scille/parsec-cloud/docs/rfcs/1012-parsec-auth.md

 ### Removing an authentication method

-To remove an authentication method from a user, it requires the user to:
+To remove an authentication method from a user, it requires the client application to:

 1. Retrieve all `PUB_AUTH_KEY` except the one to remove.
 2. Retrieve `enc(SYM_KEY)` related to the current authentication method.